-- (82) In order to specify the requirements set out in this Regulation, in accordance with its objectives, the power to adopt acts in accordance with Article 290 of the Treaty on the Functioning of the European Union should be delegated to the Commission in respect of specifying the content and the standardised format as well as the standardised sequence of the prospectus, the base prospectus and the final terms, specifying the minimum information to be included in the universal registration document,, specifying the reduced content and the standardised format as well as the standardised sequence for the EU Follow-on prospectus and for the EU Growth issuance prospectus, fostering supervisory convergence by specifying the criteria for scrutiny and the procedures for the approval of the prospectus by competent authorities, further specifying general equivalence criteria for prospectuses drawn up by third country issuers, determining the minimum content of cooperation arrangements between competent authorities or, where requested by at least one of those authorities, ESMA and third country supervisory authorities, pursuant to Regulation (EU) 2017/1129, as well as setting out and reviewing a nonexhaustive list of final events in protracted processes and situations where disclosure should not be delayed, expanding the list of financial instruments to enable competent authorities to obtain order data, establishing and updating a list of designated trading venues with a significant cross-border dimension in shares, pursuant to Regulation (EU) No 596/2014.
-It is of particular importance that the Commission carry out appropriate consultations during its preparatory work, including at expert level, and that those consultations be conducted in accordance with the principles laid down in the Interinstitutional Agreement of 13 April 2016 on Better Law-Making.
-In particular, to ensure equal participation in the preparation of delegated acts, the European Parliament and the Council receive all documents at the same time as Member States' experts, and their experts systematically have access to meetings of Commission expert groups dealing with the preparation of delegated acts. - (83) In order to ensure uniform conditions for the implementation of this Regulation, the Commission should be empowered to adopt implementing technical standards developed by ESMA, with regard to: the template and layout of prospectuses, including the font size and style requirements, depending on the type of prospectus and the type of investors targeted; the template and layout of the summaries of prospectuses, including the font size and style requirements; the alleviated format of insider lists; the appropriate arrangements required by the mechanism for the exchange of order data; and the appropriate arrangements, systems and procedures for trading venues to set up a mechanism for the ongoing and timely exchange of such data, including format and deadlines for the provision of the data requested by a competent authority.
+- (82)In order to specify the requirements set out in this Regulation, in accordance with its objectives, the power to adopt acts in accordance with Article 290 of the Treaty on the Functioning of the European Union should be delegated to the Commission in respect of specifying the content and the standardised format as well as the standardised sequence of the prospectus, the base prospectus and the final terms, specifying the minimum information to be included in the universal registration document,, specifying the reduced content and the standardised format as well as the standardised sequence for the EU Follow-on prospectus and for the EU Growth issuance prospectus, fostering supervisory convergence by specifying the criteria for scrutiny and the procedures for the approval of the prospectus by competent authorities, further specifying general equivalence criteria for prospectuses drawn up by third country issuers, determining the minimum content of cooperation arrangements between competent authorities or, where requested by at least one of those authorities, ESMA and third country supervisory authorities, pursuant to Regulation (EU) 2017/1129, as well as setting out and reviewing a nonexhaustive list of final events in protracted processes and situations where disclosure should not be delayed, expanding the list of financial instruments to enable competent authorities to obtain order data, establishing and updating a list of designated trading venues with a significant cross-border dimension in shares, pursuant to Regulation (EU) No 596/2014.
+It is of particular importance that the Commission carry out appropriate consultations during its preparatory work, including at expert level, and that those consultations be conducted in accordance with the principles laid down in the Interinstitutional Agreement of 13 April 2016 on Better Law-Making $^{18}$ .
+In particular, to ensure equal participation in the preparation of delegated acts, the European Parliament and the Council receive all documents at the same time as Member States' experts, and their experts systematically have access to meetings of Commission expert groups dealing with the preparation of delegated acts. - (83) In order to ensure uniform conditions for the implementation of this Regulation, the Commission should be empowered to adopt implementing technical standards developed by ESMA, with regard to: the template and layout of prospectuses, including the font size and style requirements, depending on the type of prospectus and the type of investors targeted; the template and layout of the summaries of prospectuses, including the font size and style requirements; the alleviated format of the insider lists; the appropriate arrangements required by the mechanism for the exchange of order data; the appropriate arrangements, systems and procedures for trading venues, to set up a mechanism for the ongoing and timely exchange of such data, including format and deadlines for the provision of the data requested by a competent authority.
 The Commission should adopt those implementing technical standards by means of implementing acts pursuant to Article 291 TFEU and in accordance with Article 15 of Regulation (EU) No 1095/2010.
-(84) Since the objectives of this Regulation cannot be sufficiently achieved by the Member States, as the measures introduced require full harmonisation across the Union, but can rather, by reason of scale and effects be better achieved at Union level, the Union may adopt measures, in accordance with the principle of subsidiarity as set out in Article 5 of the Treaty on European Union.
-In accordance with the principle of proportionality as set out in that Article, this Regulation does not go beyond what is necessary in order to achieve those objectives.

-&lt;sup>19 OJ L 123, 12.5.2016, p.
+&lt;sup>18 OJ L 123, 12.5.2016, p.
 1.